Gloo - The Memory Company

 …they loved dogs.

+Yep, that simple.
+They owed their incredible ability to remember names purely to being genuinely interested in the dogs that they met.
 Sadly, my admiration for their memory skills was somewhat diminished upon subsequent visits to the park when they all still remembered Mambo… but few of them could remember my name.

 A great way to discover that your dog is more interesting than you are.